miklevin/MikeLev.in/_posts/2025-04-27-integrating-prismjs-pandas-html-table-widgets.md

 later on.
 Released early, iterate fast, break often is one of the new mantras in tech specifically to address this.

+## AI as a Safety Net: The Modern Approach to Breaking Things

 A modernized version might add an addendum about how you should be fearless in this break-often approach because when you do break things, you now have AI assistance in getting it working again.
 They can scour your git histories and